Security Engines - Click-Time Protection

 Click-Time Protection - End-User Experience

-The link presents a tool-tip with the original URL, indicating that the link is protected by Avanan.
+The URL also provides a tool-tip with the original URL, indicating that the link is protected by Avanan.

 Note: Formatted tooltips are available on Microsoft Outlook for Mac, Outlook Web Access, and many other clients.
 Some clients, such as Outlook for Windows, limit the ability to present tooltips and will present the raw rewritten URL.